rnd7/profile/README.md

 [ctrl online](https://rnd7.github.io/ctrl)

 # Video
-Together with the beloved mother of my children Aimee Slickers, I realized quite a lot of different Video Installlations under the pseudonym Lux & Lucid.
-The tools listed here all emerged from these projects.
-All are purpose build and most of them were only intended to perform one specific task for one occasion.
-Even if designed as disposable software, some still could be reused.
+Together with the beloved mother of my children Aimee Slickers, I realized various different Video Installations, primarily using the pseudonym Lux & Lucid.
+All the tools listed here emerged from these projects and are purpose build.
+Most of them were only intended to perform one specific task for one occasion.
+Even if designed as disposable software, some were reused several times.
+Here is a list of the browser based tools.

 ## Lux & Lucid solaire
 2+1 Channel Video Mixer